 The Sonar X-PressTM menu provides access to the settings most frequently-used.
 Press the MENU key once while in any of the Sonar Views to access the Sonar X-PressTM menu.

-NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode or what transducer is currently selected.
+NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode.